-Consistent with the University's mission of providing educational opportunities to the Mid-Delta Region, the University has established a Weekend College program designed specifically for people whose responsibilities such as work, family or other life circumstances make full-time study difficult.
+Consistent with the University's mission of providing educational opportunities to the Mid-Delta Region, the University established the Weekend College Program to provide education opportunities to people whose responsibilities such as work, family or other life circumstances make full-time study difficult.
 This program is also for those people who wish to upgrade their job skills.
-The program is a compact, intensive, and accelerated paced program that enables students to complete a degree under circumstances which would otherwise be impossible.
-The length of each session is five weeks, meeting Friday evenings for three hours and Saturdays for seven hours.
+The program is compact, intensive, and accelerated enable students to complete a degree under circumstances which might otherwise be impossible.
+The length of each session is five weeks, meeting Friday evenings and on Saturdays.
 Students receive up to nine credit hours taking only Friday and Saturday courses.
 Students wishing to take a full 12 hours of instruction are advised to register for 3 credit hours through Evening or E-Course.
-Since it is an intensive study program, it is imperative that students have a strong commitment to their own professional development.